Sinkinson/todos/README.md

 ## About

-This project's main purpose was to get to grips with `Sinatra`.
+The main purpose of this project was to get to grips with `Sinatra`.

 ## How to use